 Committed to bringing Classical music to new audiences, Roman opened the acclaimed 2017 TED Conference, and his performance of the complete Bach Solo Cello Suites after the 2016 U.S. Presidential election was the most-viewed event in the history of TED’s social channels, with nearly a million live viewers.
 Roman has collaborated with world-class artists across genres and disciplines, including Yo-Yo Ma, Edgar Meyer, DJ Spooky, Tony-winner/MacArthur Genius Bill T. Jones, Grammy Award-winning East African vocalist Somi, and Tony Award-nominated actor Anna Deavere Smith.

-As a soloist, Roman’s “exceptionally high quality of performances” (The Los Angeles Times) combine “the expressive control of Casals with the creative individuality and virtuoso flair of Hendrix himself” (Gramophone).
-He has performed with leading orchestras around the United States and the world, including the Los Angeles Philharmonic, San Francisco Symphony, New World Symphony, Toronto Symphony, BBC Scottish, and Mariinsky Symphony Orchestra, and he was principal cellist of the Seattle Symphony from age 22 to 24.
+As a soloist, Roman has appeared with leading orchestras throughout the United States and abroad, including the Los Angeles Philharmonic, San Francisco Symphony, Toronto Symphony Orchestra, BBC Scottish Symphony Orchestra, New World Symphony, and Mariinsky Orchestra.
+He was principal cellist of the Seattle Symphony from age 22 to 24.

-A native of Oklahoma City, Roman began playing the cello at the age of three on a quarter-size instrument, and gave his first public recital at age 10.
-He went on to pursue his musical studies at the Cleveland Institute of Music, studying with Richard Aaron and Desmond Hoebig, former principal cellist of the Cleveland Orchestra.
-Roman plays an 1830 Giovanni Francesco Pressenda on a generous loan through The Stradivari Society of Chicago.
+A native of Oklahoma City, Roman began playing the cello at age three and gave his first public recital at age 10.
+He studied at the Cleveland Institute of Music with Richard Aaron and Desmond Hoebig.
+Roman performs on an 1830 Giovanni Francesco Pressenda cello, generously loaned through the Stradivari Society of Chicago.